gnu-mirror-unofficial/mediagoblin/docs/source/siteadmin/deploying.rst

 This configuration supports upload of images only, but MediaGoblin also supports other types of media, such as audio, video, PDFs and 3D models.
-For details, see the ":doc:`media-types`" documentation.
+For details, see ":doc:`media-types`".

+For other settings and configuration options, see ":doc:`configuration`".

+To enable and configure plugins, see ":doc:`plugins`".

 ..
    Local variables: